-As required under MiFID II, Equiduct will reject aggressive limit orders during continuous trading where the limit price is deemed to deviate too far from the current market price.
+As required under MiFID II, Equiduct will reject aggressive limit orders where the limit price is deemed to deviate too far from the current market price.
 Again, market participants and post-trade facilitators may agree more restrictive collars to apply for an individual participant.